VisualFP/docs/SA/design_concept/content/poc/options_ui_bolero.typ

 While Beloro doesn't implement #ac("FRP"), it has a Model-View-Update architecture, clearly separating UI from business logic in a reactive way.
-In addition to defining the web page structure from F\# code, Bolero also offers the possibility to use HTML templates with "holes" as placeholders for page values, event listeners, etc.  @bolero
+In addition to defining the web page structure from F\# code, Bolero also offers the possibility to use #ac("HTML") templates with "holes" as placeholders for page values, event listeners, etc.  @bolero

 The clear separation of the UI and business logic and the support of the